 FAQ: About the Music Box PlayersThese are professional actors and tours like at the Kirby, right?
 We can understand how our high quality productions and dinner theater atmosphere might lead people to think the actors are touring professionals, but they're not!
 The Music Box Players is a non-profit community theater organization.
 The performers are local talent, people who work in our community and volunteer their time to rehearse and perform in our productions.

 Can I be in a show?
-No. Okay, just kidding!
-Our auditions are open to everyone, and are announced in the local papers, on this website, and on Facebook!
+Our auditions are open to everyone, and are announced in local papers, on this website, and on Facebook!

 Can I direct a show?
 The Music Box Players accept letters of interest from directors, musical directors and choreographers for consideration for all our shows.
 If you review our season and are interested in joining the production staff for any show, let us know!
 Click here for a list of general requirements.